ahmadzeinalwafi/pihace/README.md

 🤝 Contributing
 ---------------

 Contributions are welcome!
-Please open an issue or PR to add new checkers, fix bugs, or suggest improvements.
+Please open an issue or PR to add new checkers, fix bugs, or suggest improvements on [github](https://github.com/ahmadzeinalwafi/pihace/issues).

 * * * * *